echogarden-project/echogarden/docs/Tasklist.md

 * `espeak-ng`: 'Oh dear!”' is read as "oh dear exclamation mark", because of the special quote character following the exclamation mark
 * `espeak-ng`: [Marker right after sentence end is not reported as an event](https://github.com/espeak-ng/espeak-ng/issues/920)
 * `espeak-ng`: On Japanese text, it says "Chinese character" or "Japanese character" for characters it doesn't know
+* `espeak-ng`: Joins multiple words into a single event when its lexicon has a compound pronunciation.
+For example "there was" includes the phonemes for both "there" and "was" (`ðɛɹwˌʌz`) only under "there", and leaves "was" empty.
 * `wtf_wikipedia` Sometimes fails on `getResult.js` without throwing a humanly readable error
 * `wtf_wikipedia` Sometimes captures markup like `.svg` etc.
 * `msspeech`: Initialization fails on Chinese and Japanese voices (but not Korean)